SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy replied, "you should get your wish when you go on your date."

-"Yes, I'm very excited for it, I can't wait to see what Pinkie has planned," Rarity said.
+"Yes, I'm very excited for it, I can't wait to see what Pinkie has planned, I thought about making a new dress to wear on the date, but I don't really know what type of date she's planning," Rarity said.

 "The idea of going on a date with Rainbow Dash makes me nervous, I would probably ruin it by being too shy," Fluttershy lamented.